12 Best medium format cameras: (2023 Guide & Reviews)

 Aperture/Depth of field

-I remember on my first trip to Italy with X1D, I captured an Image of two isolated houses in low light while the sun was at the edge of the mountain behind the houses.
+On my first trip to Italy with X1D, I captured an Image of two isolated houses in low light while the sun was at the edge of the mountain behind the houses.

 This was a low-light setting, and I had to keep the shutter narrow to include every element of the foreground, place, and sunset.